About

 I completed a BSc in Physics at King's College London with an average above 85%.
 Fully funded by a Fundación Barrié Overseas Postgraduate Scholarship, I moved to Oxford to pursue an MSc in Mathematical Modelling and Scientific Computing.
 I was awarded a distinction for both my dissertation and award classification.
 Currently, I've been granted an UKRI EPSRC Scholarship to undertake a DPhil at Oxford's Mathematical Institute in OCIAM (Oxford Centre for Industrial and Applied Mathematics).

-DPhil Thesis
+PhD Thesis

 Feel free to contact me with any ideas or collaboration requests.

 Fig. Simulation of the winter stratospheric polar vortex undergoing a sudden stratospheric warming event.
-(Left) Potential vorticity.
-(Right) The extent to which the vorticity at a point induces velocity to the flow.